-My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 21 years old and currently attend the University of Amsterdam, currently going for my Master of Science in Computational Science after finishing a Bachelor of Science in Computer Science.
+My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 22 years old and currently attend the University of Amsterdam, currently going for my Master of Science in Computational Science after finishing a Bachelor of Science in Computer Science.

-Projects I participate in:
+Projects I have started (and participate in):

 - Simba (In collaboration with several SRL developers: Niels AD, Raymond van Venetië, Benjamin Land, John Peel)